mmosh-pit/wooden-nickel-solana-program/README.md

-# Wooden Nickle Program
+# Wooden Nickel Program

-This program runs the logic to Mint and Trade the Wooden Nickle SFT.
+This program runs the logic to Mint and Trade the Wooden Nickel SFT.

 The Wooden Nickel is a semi-fungible token that serves as a token “Gate,” meaning it is required for certain functions and it carries the lineage of the minter.